Home > Library > Research Bias > Ingroup Bias

 When there is rivalry or conflict between several groups, people tend to be more devoted to and supportive of their group.
 Race, nationality, religion, politics, social class, and any other group affiliation are the factors that cause ingroup bias.

-Because of the increased rivalry between groups, people may become more inwardly biased because they see other groups as competitors for resources or social prestige.
+Because of increased rivalry between groups, people may become more inwardly biased, seeing other groups as competitors for resources or social prestige.

 Cognitive biases, such as conformity and implicit bias, can influence the perception and evaluation of information related to ingroups and outgroups.